nandit71299/Cuvette_Assesment_Pocket_Notes/README.md

 # Notes App

-A simple and intuitive notes application designed to help users create, manage, and organize their notes efficiently.
-Built with a focus on user experience, this app allows for easy note-taking, categorization, and retrieval.
+A simple and intuitive notes application designed to help users create and organize their notes efficiently.
+Built with a focus on user experience, this app allows for easy note-taking.

 ## Features

-- **Create, Edit, and Delete Notes**: Users can easily manage their notes.
+- **Create Notes**: Users can easily create their notes.
 - **Categorization**: Organize notes into different categories or tags for better organization.
-- **Search Functionality**: Quickly find notes using keywords.

 ## Technologies Used